 Download allows to download the resource;

 Edit: allows to change attributes, properties of the datasets features, styles and metadata for the specified resource;

 Manage: allows to update, delete, change permissions, publish and unpublish the resource.

 When assigning permissions to a group, all the group members will have those permissions.
 Be careful in case of editing permissions.

 `GeoServer` as geospatial backend.
 Also make sure that the properties

 `GEOFENCE_URL` are correctly set for the

 Geo Limits are an extension of the GeoNode standard permissions.
-Geo Limits allows the owner of the resource, or the administrator, to restrict users or groups to a specific geographical area, in order to limit the access to the layer to only the portions contained within that geographic restriction, excluding data outside of it.
+Geo Limits allows the owner of the resource, or the administrator, to restrict users or groups to a specific geographical area, in order to limit the access to the dataset to only the portions contained within that geographic restriction, excluding data outside of it.

 In order to be able to set Geo Limits you must be an

 `owner` of the resource or you must have